10: No Such Thing As A Soggy Monk

 It's like two stones gone.

+Okay, before we move on, Anne, have you got any facts you want to add?
+Yeah, I do.
 James's Amsterdam fog was in 1893, and it was 79 people who fell into the canals that one night.

 So watch where you're going in fog.

-Frank Hayes, the New York Times, reckoned that he died just after his horse took the leap before he finished.
+Frank Hayes, the New York Times, reckoned that he died just after his horse took the lead before he finished, and they put it down to his heavy training regime and his excitement at coming first.

-that spot gave way.
+what gave way.

-And they say the spectators um thought he was showing off and was riding one-handed, kind of like riding a bike with no hands because he was going over the line and then one realised he died till till the race was over.
+And they say the spectators thought he was showing off and was riding one-handed, kind of like riding a bike with no hands because he was going over the line and then one realised he died till till the race was over.

+didn't want the copycats.
 That was in 1966.

-So the world record for javelin has been disqualified?
+So the world record for javelin has been disqualified.

-Well, that one was because you're not going to whirl it over your head.
+Well that one was because you're not going to whirl it over your head.
+I don't think anyone's like a helicopter.

 Has anyone done that many before?